Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Conclusions

 In the present paper we have shown how the correct way to recover a perfect equivalence between symplectic quantization and quantum mechanics is to consider the analytic continuation of all the original fields and of the action from $\mathbb{R}$ to $\mathbb{C}$, by also including specific constraints on the integration paths in $\mathbb{C}$ which guarantee convergence of the symplectic quantization dynamics and of the corresponding microcanonical generating functional.
-From this perspective our method is close in spirit to the Lefschetz-Thimbles approach, which also entails analytic continuations to $\mathbb{C}$ and constraints to stable manifolds.
-On the other hand, there are also remarkable differences, since the Lefschetz-Thimbles approach puts constraints directly on the functional integral measure while symplectic quantization puts the constraints on the microscopic deterministic dynamics which generates the measure itself.
+From this perspective our method is close in spirit to the Lefschetz-Thimbles approach~\cite{Alexandru:2020wrj}, which also entails the analytic continuation of both fields and action to $\mathbb{C}$ and constraints to stable manifolds.
+On the other hand, there are also remarkable differences, since the Lefschetz-Thimbles approach imposes constraints directly on the functional integral measure while symplectic quantization imposes them on the microscopic deterministic dynamics which generates the measure itself.
 From this perspective, constrained symplectic quantization acts in a sense on a more fundamental level than the Lefschetz-Thimbles approach.